About Million Bells (Calibrachoa)

 If you notice anything suspicious, like yellowed or curling leaves, do a deeper inspection.
 Turn the leaves over to look underneath for bugs, and take a look at the top of the soil.

-We want you know to first up here that that Million Bells are a favorite food for aphids – particularly flowers that are yellow or purple.
+We want you know to first up here that that Million Bells are a favourite food for aphids – particularly flowers that are yellow or purple.
 To be on the lookout for aphids, check the undersides of the leaves – aphids love to hand out there.

 Once we get into the middle or end of July, a regular application of safer soap every 10 days or so can really help keep them at bay.
 You may also make homemade aphid spray from recipes found on the internet.
 As a last resort you may need to use insecticides specifically formulated for aphids.